ninitkemcho/Final_Project/README.md

 •	**Read Data from File:** On startup, the application will read data from files to restore the user's previous state.

-•	**Error Handling:** The application will handle invalid inputs, incorrect data types, and other common errors gracefully.